 Rinse lentils, boil in water for 5 minutes and drain.

-Put lentils with approx. 1 liter of water in the pot and add onion, carrots, peppers, celery, garlic, potatoes, bay leaves (if wanted) and 2 tbsp. olive oil and simmer in low to medium heat for about 40 minutes.
+Put lentils with approx. 1 liter of water in the pot and add onion, carrots, peppers, celery, garlic, potatoes, bay leaves (if wanted) and 2 tbsp. olive oil.
+Simmer in low to medium heat for about 40 minutes.

-Add vegetable cube, season with salt and pepper and cook for another 10 to 15 minutes until the soup boils.
+Add vegetable cube, season with salt and pepper and cook for another 10 minutes until the soup boils.

-In order for the soup to become more thick, press the potatoes with a potato presser and mix.
+In order for the soup to become thicker, press the potatoes with a potato presser and mix.

 At the end add 1 tbsp. olive oil and mix the soup.

 Garnish with fresh celery or parsley leaves and serve with 1 tbsp. apple cider vinegar (super healthy), bread and Kalamata olives or pickled vegetables, depends your taste preferences.